 Common Wrongful Death Cases in Texas

 Behind heart disease and cancer, unintentional injuries are the third leading cause of death in the United States.
 A wide variety of things can cause wrongful deaths.
-Some causes are more common than others, however.
-Some of the leading unintentional causes of death each year are:

 Medical malpractice is an often-overlooked cause of wrongful death that can be difficult to prove.
 As a result, medical malpractice deaths often end up undercounted.